Higher-order topological phases protected by noninvertible and subsystem symmetries: Stability analysis of Interface modes

 \subsection{Interface between \texorpdfstring{$\mathrm{H}_{\text{3D-cluster}}^{\mathcal{G}}$}{Lg} and \texorpdfstring{$\mathrm{H}_{\text{blue}}^{(3)\mathcal{G}}$}{Lg}}

-Let us consider a cubic interface between $\mathrm{H}_{\text{3D-cluster}}^{\mathcal{G}}$ and $\mathrm{H}_{\text{blue}}^{(3)\mathcal{G}}$ placed on a 3-torus.
+\red{Let us consider a cubic interface between $\mathrm{H}_{\text{3D-cluster}}^{\mathcal{G}}$ and $\mathrm{H}_{\text{blue}}^{(3)\mathcal{G}}$ placed on a 3-torus.
 We add a symmetric perturbation of the interface Hamiltonian to study the stability of degenerate ground space.
 Let us consider the same setup of interface as in Appendix~\ref{sec:Interfaceanalysis3D}.
-We call the Hamiltonian $\tilde{\mathrm{H}}^{\mathcal{G}}_{\text{3D-cluster}|\text{blue}}$ the free Hamiltonian in perturbation theory.
-The symmetric perturbation we add is taken to be $\lambda\, \rm V$.
+We call the Hamiltonian $\tilde{\mathrm{H}}^{'\mathcal{G}}_{\text{3D-cluster}|\text{blue}}$ the free Hamiltonian.
+We add the symmetric perturbation $\rm V$ (symmetric with respect to all the planar subsystem symmetries and the noninvertible symmetry).
 We assume that the perturbation is supported inside a green region around the hinge as shown in Figure~\ref{fig:3Dhingemodeperturbation}.
-We argue that all the degenerate states have the same correction order by order in $\lambda$.
+We note that for this choice of region, the perturbation need not be small.
+Now we argue that even after the perturbation the ground state degeneracy is not lifted.}